fafranco82/swdestinydb-json-data/README.md

 * **set_code** - Acronym of set code.
 For example, `"AW"` for Awakenings
 * sides - If the card has a die, this represents the die faces.
 It is an array of exactly six elements, each of them comprised of (in order):
 	* An optional plus (`+`) sign for sides that are modified values
-	* An integer value for all of all side signs except Special and Blank
+	* An integer value for all of all side signs except Special and Blank.
+IF the sign is neither special nor blank, a value of 0 indicate a variable value (i.e., an `X` value)
 	* The sign acronym.
 With:
 		* `MD` - Melee damage
 		* `RD` - Ranged damage